On the existence of critical compatible metrics on contact $3$-manifolds: Proof of Theorem

 for some smooth functions $f_s$ and $f_u$ on $M$.
 Taking the time $t$ flow $\phi_t=\mathrm{exp} (tR)$ of the Reeb vector field $R$, these two functions satisfy (as in~\cite[Theorem A]{Green})

 and thus we have $f_s=e^{-t\lambda}f_s\circ\phi_{-t}$ and $f_u=e^{t\lambda}f_u\circ\phi_{-t}$ for all $t\in\RR$.
 This immediately implies $f_s=f_u\equiv0$, and therefore we obtain the relations

 with $\lambda$ a positive constant, which define a $C^\infty$ basis for the Lie algebra $\mathfrak{sl}(2;\RR)$ with a hyperbolic element $R$.
 This allows us to conclude that $R$ is not only orbitally conjugate to an algebraic model, but it is actually $C^\infty$-conjugate.
-This completes the proof in the case $Z_\Lambda = \emptyset$.